Sollace/JarJarBinks/README.md

 2. Convert MCP (.srg) mappings into the mapping format used by Cuchas' Enigma decompiler/deobfuscator.

 3. Class name mapping.
-  JarJar uses advanced tree tecniques to compare and produce a best match between two different versions of the minecraft .jar.
+  JarJar uses advanced tree techniques to compare and produce a best match between two different versions of the minecraft .jar.
   The result is a tree data structure mirroring the class hierarchy with each class from the first jar matched to an equivalent in the second jar.

-  Once the tree is loaded JarJarBinks provides a command line with commands to query and modify this tree, as well a output it to a file in either raw text (save-tree), mcp (.srg) mappings, or as JSON which may be reloaded at a later time.
+  Once the tree is loaded JarJarBinks provides a command line to query and modify this tree, as well output it to a file in either raw text (save-tree), mcp (.srg) mappings, or as JSON which may be reloaded at a later time.

 # Usage